tayfunates/3d-mesh-correspondance/README.md

 * Intrinsic Wave Descriptor (see http://www.staff.uni-mainz.de/wandm/papers/eg11_plansac.pdf )

 TAFeatureExtraction.h includes the basic classes which are on top of the hierarchy.
-PatchBasedPerVertexFeatureExtraction.h includes an interface for multi-scale 3-dimensional per vertex features
+PatchBasedPerVertexFeatureExtraction.h includes an interface for multi-scale 3-dimensional per vertex features.

-__TAFeature:__ Contains feature types extracted by TAFeatureExtraction
+__TAFeature:__ Contains feature types extracted by TAFeatureExtraction.
 __TAPaper:__ Contains Matlab, C++ codes from different academic sources.